ericr6/iexec_workshop/README.md

 ### Prepare the dApp

-Application must follow some requirements to be usable in iExec, nothing really complex but we supports
+Application must follow some requirements to be used in iExec, nothing really complex but we supports
 - application with finite elapsed time
-- deterministic application.
+- deterministic application
 - no GUI, remote execution probably on a server
 - dockerized pplication